Trebolium/tempoEstimation/README.md

 -   329-d hand-crafted feature set from [15], which comprises chroma features, onset strengths, low-frequency spectral features, and melodic constant-Q spectral features.
 These did NOT improve results
 -   F1 score 81 (bock was 79).

-## Based on these findings
+#### Use Boch's solution, based on:
     Assess gain against risk
     Feasibilty of getting up and running
     Modularity
-    Seems like beat-tracking would not go to waste, given Hooks product Would act as a stepping stone towards tempo estimation (which might be the easier bit) Quinton2022
+    Seems like beat-tracking would not go to waste, given Hooks product Would act as a stepping stone towards tempo estimation (which might be the easier) Quinton2022
         results sometimes better than Bock
         Coode available intigating head start